pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-26-stream-is-cool-but.md

 Let's add [Benchee](https://github.com/bencheeorg/benchee) to `mix.exs`.
 And then build the even list in different ways to get a comparison of speed.

-First let's use our comprehension:
+First, let's use our comprehension:

 ```elixir
 def using_comprehension(number), do: for(n <- 0..number, rem(n, 2) == 0, do: n)